Elections and Democracy

-In summer 2020, thanks to funding from the Z. Smith Reynolds Foundation, NC Campus Compact launched the NC-CCP to promote election engagement and civil discourse and dialogue on member institutions throughout the state.
+In summer 2020, thanks to funding from the Z. Smith Reynolds Foundation, NCCC launched NC-CCP to promote election engagement and civil discourse and dialogue on member institutions throughout the state.

 Ask Every Student Initiative

 NC Campus Compact is a partner organization of the Ask Every Student Initiative.
 This initiative provides a framework to integrate voter participation efforts broadly across campuses with the goal of full participation.
 In 2020 funding from the Students Learn Students Vote (SLSV) Coalition supporting an Election Engagement Coordinator from September – December 2020.

 Campus Election Engagement Project (CEEP) Partnership